kamsaid/decision-making/README.md

 3. Add your constraints (e.g., "Budget under $2000/month")
 4. Submit the form to get AI-powered recommendations
 5. Review the recommendations and their pros/cons
-6. Vote on recommendations to help improve future suggestions

 ## Contributing